Trump renews questions about election hacking reports

+He blamed the administration of Democratic President Barack Obama for trying to reset relations with Russia for eight years while Moscow "expanded its influence, intervened in Crimea, eastern Ukraine, Syria, and attempted to bully the Baltic countries."

+"It defies belief that somehow Republicans in the Senate are reluctant to either review Russian tactics or ignore them," McConnell said.
-WASHINGTON U.S. Republican President-elect Donald Trump on Monday renewed his questions about U.S. intelligence reports that Russia intervened in the presidential election by targeting his rival.

-In two posts on Twitter, Trump also suggested that politics played a role in the news reports on the Russian hacking that emerged late last week.
-[L1N1E60BH]
+Trump on Monday renewed his questions about U.S. intelligence reports that Russia intervened in the presidential election by targeting his rival in Twitter posts that suggested politics played a role in the news reports on the hacking.

 "Can you imagine if the election results were the opposite and WE tried to play the Russia/CIA card.
 It would be called conspiracy theory!" he wrote.